sini/nixkraken/docs/src/dev/themes.md

 └── default.nix
 ```

-All themes are located under `themes/sets` in `.nix` files named after the theme.
-The filename will be used (without its extension) to identify the themes in the main entrypoint.
+All themes lives in `themes/sets` in `.nix` files named after the theme.
+The basename (without `.nix`) is the attribute used for theme selection in the entry point.

 ## Internals

-Each theme is a valid [Nix function][nix-manual-functions] which must return a [Nix derivation][nix-manual-drv].
-Theme derivations should comply with the following rules:
+Each theme is a [Nix function][nix-manual-functions] that returns a [derivation][nix-manual-drv].
+Theme derivations must:

-1. Install [JSONC][jsonc] theme variants files in the `$out` directory
+1. Install [JSONC][jsonc] files to the derivation output root (`$out`)

-   This is needed because themes are used in conjunction with the [`gk-theme` package][doc-theme-pkg], which looks for JSONC files at the root of the lookup paths it is given.
+   - required because the [`ui.extraThemes` option][doc-opt-extrathemes] passes the [Nix store][nix-store] path to the [`gk-theme` package][doc-theme-pkg], which expects JSONC files at the directory root.

-2. Define a [`passthru` attribute][nixpkgs-manual-passthru] which exposes the filename used by each theme variant

-   This is needed because [GitKraken][gitkraken] expects the `ui.theme` configuration setting to be set to the theme filename.
-If the theme has no variants, it should use the `passthru.default` attribute.
+2. Expose variant filenames via [`passthru` attribute][nixpkgs-manual-passthru]

+   - define a `passthru` attribute that maps the logical variant to the exact JSONC filename GitKraken expects in `ui.theme`
+   - for single-variant themes, set `passthru.default` to the filename

-There are currently two ways to define themes, depending on if the theme has multiple variants or not.
+There are two common patterns, depending on whether the theme has a [single variant][loc-single-variant] or [multiple variants][loc-multiple-variants].

 ### Single variant

-For single variant themes, the derivation should look something like this:
+For single variant themes, the derivation is straightforward:

 ```nix
 {{#include ../../../themes/sets/tokyo-night.nix}}